 Ian Garrett is designer, producer, educator, and researcher in the field of sustainability in arts and culture.
-Ian is the co-founder and director of the Center for Sustainable Practice in the Arts (CSPA), a leader in the conversation on sustainability and the arts, and is an Assistant Professor of Ecological Design for Performance at York University in Toronto.He is a member of USITT, OISTAT and ADC, and is associate curator for the US entry into the 2015 Prague Quadrennial.
-He is a trustee and Vice Chair of the Board for DanceUSA, the national service organization for dance, where he serves on the Executive, Technology, and chairs the Programming committees.
+Ian is the co-founder and director of the Center for Sustainable Practice in the Arts (CSPA), a leader in the conversation on sustainability and the arts, and is an Assistant Professor of Ecological Design for Performance at York University in Toronto.He is a member of USITT, OISTAT and ADC, and is curator for the US entry into the 2019 Prague Quadrennial.
+He is a trustee on the Board for DanceUSA, the national service organization for dance, where he serves on the Executive, Technology, and chairs the Programming committees.

 Ian’s writing include the monograph Arts, the Environment, and Sustainability for the Americans for the Arts’s New Community Visions Initiative; The Carbon Footprint of Theatrical Production, published in Readings in Performance and Ecology, from Palgrave McMilian, and the paper Theatre is No Place for a Plant in Landing Stages from the Ashden Directory.
 Garrett chaired the conferences Sustainability in Theatre and Staging Sustainability, 2014, and served as sustainability programme coordinator for World Stage Design in Cardiff, Wales.
 At WSD 2013 he led the selection committee for the temporary sustainable theatre project built for that event, the Willow Theatre. .